-If your landlord took or is unlawfully withholding your security deposit, you should immediately contact a landlord tenant attorney, as your rights are time-sensitive.
+If your landlord is unlawfully withholding your security deposit, you should immediately contact a landlord tenant attorney, as your rights are time-sensitive.

 Under Florida law, a landlord may not deduct the cost of repairs due to “normal wear and tear” from the security deposit.

 Additionally, a landlord must follow certain procedures in handling a tenant’s security deposit.
 If a landlord wrongfully deducts or outright takes a tenant’s security deposit, the tenant may be entitled to a full return of the security deposit, treble damages, attorneys fees, and costs of bringing suit.
 Note that the landlord must strictly follow legal procedure in handling the deposit.

 Florida Statute § 83.49 governs the use of security deposits.

 Fla.
 Stat. § 83.49 states that whenever a tenant advances money as security pursuant to the tenancy, the landlord has one of the following mandatory options: (1) hold said monies in a separate non-interest bearing account in Florida banking institution for the account of the tenant.
 Note that the security deposit cannot be commingled with the landlord’s other funds; (b) hold the security deposit in a separate interest bearing account in a Florida banking institution for the account of the tenant, in which case all interest earned on such an account shall be turned over to the tenant; (c) post a surety bond in the circuit court in the county where the property is located.
 Here, the bond is conditioned on the landlord’s compliance with the lease and applicable Florida law.